MicrosoftDocs/SupportArticles-docs/support/windows/win32/signed-powershell-script-fails-hash-mismatch.md

 ---
 #  The signed PowerShell script fails to run due to hash mismatch

-## Symptom
+## Symptoms

 Consider the following scenario:

-- You have a script that contains special characters like ö, ä, ü.
+- You have a PowerShell script that contains special characters like ö, ä, ü.

-- You sign the script on a computer that uses one system locale (for example, en-US).
+- You sign the script on a computer that uses a system locale (for example, en-US).

 - You run the signed script on a computer that uses another system locale (for example, cs-CZ).